joren485/HollowProcess/README.md

 A simple implementation of the well known Process Hollowing technique used by malware.
 The idea to create this came from the excellent book Practical malware analysis.

 Warning: This is not 100% stable and reliable.
 Although I have had a 100% success rate on svchost.exe with a 32 bit payload.
-But on targets that are not part of windows I have had less luck.